 Call it the “luck of the Irish,” but O’Brien’s origin story doesn’t follow the celebrated “humble beginnings, rags-to-riches” narrative template.
-He was born to a solidly middle class East Coast family and raised in Brookline, Mass.
+Instead, he was born to a solidly middle-class East Coast family and raised in Brookline, Mass.
 His father was an epidemiologist who taught at Harvard, and his mother was an attorney and partner at a Boston law firm.

-O’Brien went to Harvard himself and found much success there, including serving as editor of the Harvard Lampoon.
-After graduating magna cum laude, O’Brian embarked on his comedy writing career, eventually landing a gig writing for Saturday Night Live.
+O’Brien went to Harvard and found much success there, including serving as editor of the Harvard Lampoon.
+After graduating magna cum laude, O’Brian began his comedy writing career, eventually landing a gig writing for Saturday Night Live.
 After a successful run with SNL, O’Brien was recruited to write for The Simpsons, where his absurdist style also found much success.

-Success is often a combination of moxie, talent, networking, attitude and lucky breaks.
-Throughout his career you can see evidence of all those things in O’Brien’s life.
+Success often combines moxie, talent, networking, attitude, and lucky breaks.
+Throughout his career, you can see evidence of all those things in O’Brien’s life.
 He had a strong foundation for success, and his talent and moxie positioned him well to build on that foundation.

 Having moxie doesn’t mean things come easy.

-It would be a mistake to think that success just fell into O’Brien’s lap, however.
+However, it would be a mistake to think that success just fell into O’Brien’s lap.
 He suffered notable setbacks and disappointments along the way.

 The start of his tenure at the Late Night was met with much skepticism.
 It took months for O’Brien to find his footing.
-Through harsh criticism, cancellation threats and growing pains, O’Brien matured into his role as late night host and built a solid following.
+Through harsh criticism, cancellation threats and growing pains, O’Brien matured into his role as a late-night host and built a solid following.

-O’Brien helmed Late Night for more than a decade before his dream job came calling, and he was tapped by NBC to take over The Tonight Show.
+O’Brien helmed Late Night for over a decade before his dream job came calling, and NBC tapped him to take over The Tonight Show.
 By now, O’Brien’s comedic chops and skill as a late night host were well established.
-It should have been an easy win, right?
+It should have been an easy win.

 Only it wasn’t.
 O’Brien’s reign at Johnny Carson’s desk was doomed to failure from the start, and it had nothing to do with his talent or moxie.
 O’Brien had landed in the spot due to some fouled up deal-making on the part of NBC.
-O’Brien had been promised The Tonight Show years before as part of contract negotiations, despite the fact that it was successfully helmed by Jay Leno.
-When it came time to fulfill that contract, Leno was still going strong, and NBC had to find a way to keep both its stars happy.
+O’Brien had been promised The Tonight Show years before as part of contract negotiations, even though Jay Leno successfully helmed it.
+When it came time to fulfill that contract, Leno was still going strong, and NBC had to find a way to keep its stars happy.
 A public relations disaster with a lot of hurt feelings all around followed.

-O’Brien’s turn at The Tonight Show never achieved great ratings, in large part due to the fiasco created by executives and a lack of support by the network.
-O’Brian left the show after just a few months.
+O’Brien’s turn at The Tonight Show never achieved excellent ratings, mainly due to the fiasco created by executives and a lack of support by the network.
+As a result, O’Brien left the show after just a few months.
 His decision to leave was prompted by his fear that the ongoing battle over the show would ultimately lead to its demise, and he couldn’t bear to see that happen.

 People with moxie refuse to be cynical.

 “All I ask of you is one thing: please don’t be cynical.
 I hate cynicism — it’s my least favorite quality and it doesn’t lead anywhere,” he said.
 “Nobody in life gets exactly what they thought they were going to get.
-But if you work really hard and you’re kind, amazing things will happen.”
+But amazing things will happen if you work hard and you’re kind.”

-It takes moxie to accept life’s twists and turns with grace, and to even embrace challenges as an opportunity for greater things, and O’Brien has it.
+It takes moxie to accept life’s twists and turns with grace, and to even embrace challenges as an opportunity for more incredible things, and O’Brien has it.